Steven Fierberg is an award-winning cinematographer, receiving an ASC Award for best cinematography and a Latin Grammy.

 He then plunged into the New York underworld of graffiti art and ‘Punk Noir’ films, beginning his career in filmmaking as a cinematographer.
 He worked with Andy Warhol director Paul Morrissey, Scott and Beth B, Paul Bartel and Alex Cox.
 At the same time, he apprenticed on feature films in Los Angeles for D.P.’s Adam Greenberg and Dean Cundey.

-Steven also shoots commercials and music videos, winning the Latin Grammy for Best Music Video of the Year for Robi ‘Draco’ Rosa’s Mas Y Mas.
+Steve won the Latin Grammy for Best Music Video of the Year for Robi ‘Draco’ Rosa’s Mas Y Mas.
 He’s worked with Dr. Dre, Snoop Dogg, Easy E, Latifah, Fab Five Freddy, David Lee Roth, F. Gary Grey, Kid Cudi, and Tim McGraw.